IN THIS ARTICLE

 When to Seek Medical Care

-Because fainting can be caused by a serious condition, all episodes of fainting should be taken serious, and anyone who has a first episode of fainting needs to be evaluated by a health care practitioner as soon as possible.
-If the patient has a history of fainting and a specific diagnosis explaining the syncopal episodes, they should still make their health care practitioner aware that he or she had another episode of fainting, and let the health care practitioner decide if the patient needs to be evaluated.
-Although most people with a history of vasovagal, situational or postural causes of fainting do not require hospitalization, many doctors prefer to have anyone that faints or has a "short loss of consciousness" be examined by a health care professional.
+Because fainting can be caused by a serious condition, all episodes of fainting should be taken seriously.
+Anyone who has a first episode of fainting needs to be evaluated by a health care practitioner as soon as possible.
+If the patient has a history of fainting and a specific diagnosis explaining the syncopal episodes, they should still make the health care practitioner aware that he or she had another episode of fainting.
+The health care practitioner can decide if the patient needs to be evaluated.
+Although most people with a history of vasovagal, situational, or postural causes of fainting do not require hospitalization, many doctors prefer to have anyone that faints or has a "short loss of consciousness" be examined by a health care professional.

 Must Read Articles Related to Fainting